kks32/phd-thesis-template/README.md

 *   Draft mode: Draft water mark, timestamp, version numbering and line numbering

+*   Add supervisor and/or advisor to your PhD thesis or MPhil report

 *   A LyX Template is now available at [https://github.com/kks32/PhDThesisLyX/](https://github.com/kks32/PhDThesisLyX/)

 --------------------------------------------------------------------------------